nyginger/quandlchart/README.md

 # Quandl Charting

-Website to retrieve data and visualize it.
+Website to retrieve data and visualize it through Chart.JS.

 Python webserver powered by django framework.
-Client webpage is mainly controlled by javascript.
+Client webpage is mainly designed by javascript.

 Before using it, you must sign up quandl and insert your api key in 'API Key' in views.py file.